Custom filter methods

 Extending the filtering functionality by creating extension methods that return FilterExpression

-is not limited to checking for existence, or to single filters.
-Assuming that a user is logged in and a publication date exists on the BlogPost
+is not limited to checking for existence or to single filters.
+Assuming that a user logs in and a publication date exists on the BlogPost

-class, you can create a custom method for finding blog posts that are visible to the user.
+class, you can create a custom method for finding blog posts visible to the user.

 }